 Our vision statement for the College of Health and Human Services (CHHS), Knowledge for Healthy Living, is an expression of our belief in the important work we do in educating our students, and its positive impact on the university, the broader community, the citizens of New Hampshire and beyond.
 CHHS is committed to partnering with public and private organizations to enhance health and improve quality of life outcomes, through the creation and dissemination of new knowledge, and the high quality education of tomorrow’s health and human service professionals.

 However, what differentiates our programs are the clinical and practical opportunities available for students, and our belief that you learn best by doing.
-For example, our Nursing program uses a state-of-the-art simulation laboratory to mimic real life scenarios from cardiac arrest to wound care to assessment of vital signs.
+For example, our Nursing program uses state-of-the-art simulation laboratories to mimic real life scenarios in areas of primary, emergency and maternity care.
 The Child Study and Development Center and the Marriage and Family Therapy program provide our undergraduate and graduate students with direct experience working with clients in a professional setting.
 And we have clinical affiliations with leading hospitals and healthcare service providers in New Hampshire and New England.

 Explore the many exciting programs and opportunities available in the College of Health and Human Services.
 I invite you to visit our campus to meet our faculty and explore our academic programs and facilities.
 Find out how you can be part of our “Knowledge for Healthy Living.”